-“I think it is amazing how intelligent and resilient our students are and continue to be despite amazing odds,” Badone said.
+Three years into Ready Now Yuma, Yuma Union High School District Superintendent Toni Badone said students are showing strong academic growth and realizing they have more opportunities than they previously thought.“I think it is amazing how intelligent and resilient our students are and continue to be despite amazing odds,” Badone said.
 “Our students are not victims of poverty or isolation, but rather they are persistent learners who inspire me every day.”

 When Badone began her 30-year-career with the district as a Kofa High School English and speech teacher in 1984, just 40,000 people called Yuma home.

 While Yuma’s population has tripled since then and attracted big-city assets, it continues to be a small, charming community that is “fiercely proud of our children and our schools,” Badone said.